ljjbluesky/brendanforster.com/content/series/octokit-roadmap/4-uncovering-a-design.md

 ---
 layout: post
-title: "Uncovering a design and the components"
+title: "Uncovering a design"
-slug: "uncovering-a-design-and-components"
+slug: "uncovering-a-design"
 description: "The proof of concept uncovered some promising features, but it's often best to throw away that first system and start fresh.
 So I did that, but also took time to write up my thoughts before diving back into the code."